 11.3.
 All costs for transport and forwarding services related to participation in the Fair shall be borne by the Exhibitor.

 11.4.
-The following companies are official and only forwarders cooperating with Ptak Warsaw Expo on the basis of a separate agreement: Netlog Polska sp.
-O.o. and C.Hartwig Gdynia S.A.
+The following companies are official and only forwarders cooperating with Ptak Warsaw Expo on the basis of a separate agreement: Netlog Polska sp. z o.o. and C.Hartwig Gdynia S.A. as well as Przedsiębiorstwo Międzynarodowej Spedycji Targowej „Transmeble International” sp. z o.o.

 11.5.
 Use of vehicles within the Fair grounds (including trucks, cranes, passenger cars, forklifts), not serviced by official forwarders of Ptak Warsaw Expo, is forbidden.